The Colins Easy 3/4 Sleeve Crochet Top Free Pattern

 Once you are satisfied with the neckline measurements and have marked it with locking stitch markers, we will now start to crochet the neckline.
 Start with the back panel and attach the yarn to the first stitch near the left shoulder.

-Row 1: ch 3, 3dc into centre dc of the 3dc cluster below OR [1dc, ch1, 1dc] in next ch-1 sp of cluster below (ie. take a look at what cluster is directly below in the row below and crochet the same cluster into the centre), repeat the pattern across (ie. crochet a 3dc cluster if its a 3dc cluster below or a [1dc, ch1, 1dc] cluster if it’s a [1dc, ch1, 1dc] cluster below in the centre).
+Row 1: ch 3, 3dc into centre dc of the 3dc cluster below OR [1dc, ch1, 1dc] in next ch-1 sp of cluster below (ie. take a look at what cluster is directly below in the row below and crochet the same cluster into the centre), repeat the pattern across (ie. crochet a 3dc cluster in the centre, if its a 3dc cluster below or a [1dc, ch1, 1dc] cluster in the centre if it’s a [1dc, ch1, 1dc] cluster below).
 End with 2dc in the st with st marker.
 Turn

 Row 2: ch 3, 3dc into centre dc of the 3dc cluster below OR [1dc, ch1, 1dc] in next ch-1 sp of cluster below.
 Place a stitch marker in the centre st or ch-1 sp of this first cluster.
 Repeat the pattern across, ending with a dc in top of tch.
 Turn